Continuous Symmetry Breaking in a Two-dimensional Rydberg Array: Methods

-To probe the thermal properties of the $H=H_{\rm XY}+H_{\rm Z}$ model, we perform exact diagonalization on a small $4 \times 4$ lattice geometry and directly operate on the thermal density matrix $\rho \propto e^{-H/T}$.
-In Fig.\,\ref{fig:temperature}a,b, we show 2D color plots of the squared magnetization $m_{\rm FM/AFM}^2$ at finite $T$ and $\delta$.
-For the ferromagnet (Fig.\,\ref{fig:temperature}a), we observe a lobe around $(T,\delta)=0$ that corresponds to the XY-ordered phase.
+In Fig.\,\ref{fig:temperature}a,f, we show 2D color plots of the squared magnetization $m_{\rm FM/AFM}^2$ at finite $T$ and $\delta$.
+For the ferromagnet (Fig.\,\ref{fig:temperature}a), we observe a lobe around $(T,\delta)=(0,0)$ that corresponds to the XY-ordered phase.
 The order begins to disappear around $T / J = 1.5$ (for the thermal phase transition) and $\delta/J = 5$ (for the quantum phase transition).
 Examining $m_{\rm AFM}^2$ for the AFM case (Fig.\,\ref{fig:temperature}b), we observe a smaller lobe with apparent XY order.
 Although $H_{\rm XY}^{\rm AFM}$ is not predicted to host true long range order at $T>0$, obtaining $m_{\rm AFM}^2 > 0$ is still possible on finite-size systems.

-One way to identify the finite-temperature phase boundary is by a peak in the corresponding derivative, $-\dd m^2/\dd T$, which is shown in Fig\,\ref{fig:temperature}c,d.
-Owing to the small system size, one finds a smooth crossover for both models, and it is difficult to ascertain what the nature of the phase transition may be in the thermodynamic limit.
-It should be possible to study larger system sizes for $H_{\rm XY}^{\rm FM}$ using quantum Monte Carlo methods~\cite{syljuasenQuantumMonteCarlo2002}, which is beyond the scope of this work.
-For now, we cautiously estimate $T_{\rm{XY}}^{\rm FM}/J \approx 1.5$ and $ T_{\rm{XY}}^{\rm AFM}/J \approx 0.6$, as the $\delta=0$ crossover temperature into the low-$T$ phase.
+Owing to the small system size, there is a smooth crossover between the ordered and disordered regimes for both models, and it is difficult to ascertain what the nature of the phase transition may be in the thermodynamic limit.
+It should be possible to study larger system sizes for $H_{\rm XY}^{\rm FM}$ using Quantum Monte Carlo methods~\cite{syljuasenQuantumMonteCarlo2002}, which is beyond the scope of this work.
+For now, we cautiously estimate $T_{\rm{XY}}^{\rm FM}/J \approx 1.5$ and $ T_{\rm{XY}}^{\rm AFM}/J \approx 0.5$, as the $\delta=0$ crossover temperature into the high-$T$ phase.
 Compared to $H_{\rm nn}$, for which $T_{\rm BKT}^{\rm nn}/J = 0.706(6)$ \cite{dingKosterlitzThoulessTransitionTwodimensional1990a, dingPhaseTransitionThermodynamics1992a}, the dipolar ferromagnet appears to have a higher transition temperature (although not as high as the classical model~\cite{romanoComputerSimulationStudy1987a, romanoComputersimulationStudyDisordered1990}), while the antiferromagnet may have a slightly lower one.